Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 This inputs file is then used to resubmit the failed tasks.
 The maximum number of nodes recommended for this task is 9 (432 CPUs) running 216 concurrent tasks.
 If there are fewer than 216 tasks, the walltime or nodes can be decreased.
 Allow at least 60 minutes per task (the longest observed interval run time), eg for 216 tasks or less set walltime to at least 60 minutes.

-Edit the PBS directives 'round', 'lstorage' and resources in `bsv-R1-S22_genotypegvcfs_missing_run_parallel.pbs`.
 The .sh script from step 21 is executed by this PBS run script, so if it has been moved/deleted, please restore it.
 Then run:

 ```{bash geno check run}